knu/update-tools/README.md

 This Action updates a tool version listed in `.tool-versions` at the top level of the target repository, one at a time.

-It uses [asdf](https://asdf-vm.com/) to get the latest version of a specified tool, so it depends on the asdf plugin how fast the latest releases are found and available.
-For example, [the ruby plugin](https://github.com/asdf-vm/asdf-ruby) requires ruby-build to be updated before it can install a new release of Ruby.
+It uses [rtx](https://github.com/jdx/rtx) to get the latest version of a specified tool.

 ## Usage